StevenMayher/432-2022/classes/class02/README.md

 ## Materials for Today's Class

 - Today's Slides: [PDF version](https://github.com/THOMASELOVE/432-2022/blob/main/classes/class02/432_2022_slides02.pdf), as well as [R Markdown code](https://github.com/THOMASELOVE/432-2022/blob/main/classes/class02/432_2022_slides02.Rmd).
-- All 432 classes are video-recorded, and the recordings are archived on Canvas.
-Access the recordings through links on our Shared Drive.
+- All 432 classes are video-recorded, and archived on [Canvas](https://canvas.case.edu).
+Links to all recordings are on our Shared Drive.

 ## Getting Help